code-atlantic/content-control/readme.txt

 == Description ==

-Content Control v2.0 is a transformative plugin, enabling you to fine-tune every aspect of your WordPress website's content.
-Dictate who sees what, where and when - whether it's pages, posts, widgets, using our shortcode, or even individual block visibility.
-Your content, your rules, executed with precision!
+Content Control is a transformative plugin, allowing you to fine-tune every aspect of your WordPress website's content.
+Decide who gets to see what, where, and when - be it pages, posts, widgets, or individual block visibility using our handy shortcode.
+Your content, your rules, executed perfectly!

-Content Control is user-friendly, yet powerful, catering to logged in users, specific user roles or logged out users.
-Want an effective content restriction or access manager for your website?
-Content Control has got you covered.
-Our controls even extend to the block level, providing unparalleled control for Gutenberg and Full Site Editor users.
+Content Control is intuitive and powerful, designed for all users—whether logged in, holding specific roles, or even guests.
+Need top-tier content restriction or a dependable access manager for your site?
+Look no further.
+We've expanded our controls to include Gutenberg and Full Site Editor, giving you unmatched command.

 = Key Features =

-Content Control is packed with features that allow you to:
+Discover what Content Control brings to your table:

 - Full control over your site's content, from general user access to specifics like "coming soon" pages or maintenance mode scenarios.
 - Per block controls for Gutenberg and Full Site Editor, including user roles, device type, and more.